-- Students will diligently work through weekly modules to build their foundational knowledge of site analysis and digital graphics.
-Each week, students are responsible for uploading their assignments to the proper Canvas portal and completing discussion posts and replies with their peers.
+Students will diligently work through weekly projects to build their foundational knowledge of two and three-dimensional design.
+Each week, students are responsible for uploading their assignments to the proper Canvas portal and possibly completing discussion posts and replies with their peers.
 Your instructor will provide feedback on each project; make sure to read this, ask questions, and reach out as needed.
-This course is fully asynchronous, meaning it is fully online without meeting times.
-In-person visits to the SLCC laser cutter and computer lab are required for successful completion of this course.
-Please see the orientation module for more information. - You will need time outside of class to laser cut models, 3d print, and print large format media.